oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node.js 6, 8, 10 and
+This node-oracledb release has been tested with Node.js 8, 10 and 12
-11 on 64-bit Oracle Linux, Windows and macOS.
+on 64-bit Oracle Linux, Windows and macOS.
+Note Node.js 8.16, Node.js
+10.16, or later is required.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
 Older versions of node-oracledb may work with older versions of Node.js.

-Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C++ and C source code.
+Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C source code.
 Pre-built binaries are available as a convenience for common architectures.
 Note the operating systems and versions of Node.js that the pre-built binaries are compatible with will change as the Node.js project evolves.
 The binaries are not guaranteed to be available or usable in your environment.

+#### <a name="mig40"></a> 1.1 Installation Changes in node-oracledb version 4.0

+Node-oracledb 4.0 was refactored to use [N-API][53] version 4.
+On each operating system, a node-oracledb binary will work with a number of Node.js versions from Node.js 8.16 and Node.js 10.16 onward, dependent on N-API compatibility.
+This means that when upgrading Node.js, you may not need to reinstall node-oracledb.

+If compiling from source code, the compiler no longer needs C++11 compatibility.
+The node-oracledb source code is now pure C.

-#### <a name="mig31"></a> 1.1 Changes in node-oracledb version 3.1
+#### <a name="mig31"></a> 1.1 Installation Changes in node-oracledb version 3.1

 Pre-built binaries are now contained in the package downloaded from npm.
 This removes the previous internally executed step of